shantirao/raytrace/README.md

 To see how one might instantiate a giant segmented telescope, and compute the effect on the pupil-referred wavefront if any of the optical elements were to move a microradian or micrometer in any direction, run "exampleHabEx.m".

 ## Tutorial
-You will create an object for a ray bundle, calculate how they are affected by a sequence of surface interfaces.
+You will create an object for a ray bundle, and calculate how they are affected by a sequence of surface interfaces.
 The ray propagation equations are coordinate-free, which means that every position and direction needs to be expressed in 3D.

 Start with a source ray bundle with one of the built-in functions, **sourceColumn** for collimated beams, **sourcePoint** for spherical wavefronts, and **sourceFan** for a 1-dimensional section of a spherical wavefront.